syncfusion-content/blazor-docs/blazor/stock-chart/working-with-data.md

 ---
 layout: post
 title: Working with Data in Blazor Stock Chart Component | Syncfusion
-description: Checkout and learn here all about Working with Data in Syncfusion Blazor Stock Chart component and more.
+description: Checkout and learn here all about working with data in Syncfusion Blazor Stock Chart component and more.
 platform: Blazor
 control: Stock Chart
 documentation: ug